 Right now he was split, his evil version screwing Eve Tessmacher, the good one loving me, but with no spark.

-And what I had done?
-Was I any better than him?
-Didn't I hurt him just the same?
+And what had I done?
+Was I any better than he was?
+Hadn't I hurt him just the same?
 I'd let Clark take advantage of me.
 I'd had sex with Clark.

 Sure, killing the one true love I'd ever had would be simple.
 I would never have to tell him the truth.
-We would never have to deal with this mess.
-With him fucking Eve, with me fucking Clark, with him killing Chloe, Connor and Tess.
+We would never have to deal with this mess, with him fucking Eve, with me fucking Clark and with him killing Chloe, Connor and Tess.

-Only life was not supposed to be easy.
+Only life wasn't supposed to be easy.
 It was supposed to be hard and messy.

-And I loved this man, I realized with horrification, because I was so close to stabbing him in the heart.
-And there would be no coming back once I would kill him.
-Something was lifted from my mind when I kept on fighting it and then I felt it.
+And I loved this man, I realized with horrification because I was so close to stabbing him in the heart.
+And there would be no coming back once I killed him.
+Something was lifted from my mind when I kept on fighting it and then I finally felt it.
 I still loved.
-That knowledge nearly leveled me down and left my heart broken.
+That knowledge nearly leveled me down completely and left my heart broken.

 Who was I to kill the only man I'd ever truly loved anyway?
-He was gone now, true, but maybe he was just lost?
-Maybe I could still fix him?
+He was gone now, true, but maybe he was just lost.
+Maybe I could still fix him.
 I loved him whole and I would make him whole again.
-I made the decision, now sure that Locians had done something to me too.
-To make it easier for me to let go.
+I made the decision, now sure that Locians had done something to me, too, probably to make it easier for me to let go.
 But I was stronger than that.
 Love was stronger than anything!

 I imagined myself actually doing it.
-Stabbing this body I loved so much and experienced so much pleasure from.
+Stabbing the body I loved so much and experienced so much pleasure from.
 Feeling his hot blood spilling on my hands and…

 "NO!"
-I suddenly screamed in horror and pushed his hands away, throwing the knife far into the other corner of the room.
+I suddenly screamed in horror and pushed his hands away, throwing the knife away.
 "You came back from the dead for me!
 If that's not fate, then I don't know what is!
-We can't just throw it away!
-I love you, Lex, there's been only you and you know it!
+We can't just throw it all away!
+I love you, Lex!
+There's been only you and you know it!
 Dying would be the easy way out!
-You feel guilty for what your other half did and you think this will be a good punishment for you!
-Guess what?
+You feel guilty for what your other half did and you think this will be a good punishment for you, but guess what?!
 It won't!
 I won't let you die!
-It's always have been and will be you!
+It's always been and will be you!
 You are my true and only!
 He was right!"
 I pointed at the evil Lex.

 "Jess…" Oliver started, but I interrupted him right away.

 "Don't you dare!
 This is my decision!
 You stay away from him!"
-I got up on my feet and covered Lex with my own body.
+I got up to my feet and covered Lex with my own body.

 "I still have the other one," Oliver pointed the evil Lex who was held by Clark.

 "Calm down!
-Both of you!" he roared and that caused me and Oliver to get quiet and look at him.
-"Jessica is right.
+Both of you!" he roared and that caused me and Oliver to be quiet and look at him.
+"Jessica's right.
 It's her choice.
 Besides, we don't just give up on people!
 Oliver, it's true that he killed your wife, my best friend and your son and let's not forget about his own sister!
 But… this wasn't entirely Lex's fault.
 If you want to blame someone, blame the Locians!
 They did this to him!
-We've always known that Lex had a dark side, but we never gave up on people!
+We've always known that Lex had a dark side, but we never give up on people!
 Never!
 I thought I've taught you that!"

 "What are you going to do with him?
 Hah?
-Lock him up?
-Maybe forever?
+Lock him up forever?
 Because he said it himself, there is no cure!"
 Oliver fought hard.